Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_residence.md

 *   **Associated Structure:** This entrance leads to a part of the building identified as the "old dissecting room" and the "laboratory."
 *   **Access & Occupancy:**
     ↳ **Primary User:** Mr. Edward Hyde was the designated user and possessed a key.
-    ↳ **State of Disuse:** During the final search of the premises, the door was found locked from the inside.
-The key was discovered nearby on the floor, broken and rusted, indicating it had not been used for some time and that this entrance was no longer a viable point of access.
+    ↳ **State of Disuse:** After the murder of Sir Danvers Carew, Jekyll, in a fit of remorse and renunciation, "locked the door... and ground the key under my heel."
+The door was subsequently found locked from the inside during the final search, with the broken key on the floor, confirming it had been deliberately destroyed by Jekyll and was no longer a viable point of access.
 /END 🚪 **Laboratory Entrance (The By-Street)**